Approx. Time Difference

 Fax: (+34) 91 308-6348

-The UC Faculty Director, Professor Laura Marques-Pascual, is responsible for all UCEAP Spain programs.
-She will maintain an office at the Barcelona Study Center and will be available to assist students with academic or personal concerns.
+The UC Faculty Director is responsible for all UCEAP Spain programs, maintains an office at the Barcelona Study Center, and will be available to assist students with academic or personal concerns.

 UCEAP Faculty Director